appsmithorg/appsmith-docs/website/docs/reference/widgets/camera.md

 {{Camera1.imageDataURL}}
 ```

 You can use this property to upload an image to Amazon S3.
-For more infornmation, see [Upload Images to and from S3](/connect-data/how-to-guides/how-to-use-the-camera-image-widget-to-upload-download-images).
+For more information, see [Upload Images to and from S3](/connect-data/how-to-guides/how-to-use-the-camera-image-widget-to-upload-download-images).

 </dd>